Bean and Barley Veggie Chili

 - 1 teaspoon dried oregano

 - 1 14.5 ounce can fire-roasted diced tomatoes, no salt added want to turn up the heat? look for diced tomatoes with chopped chili

 - 1 15 ounce can black beans, rinsed and drained want extra beans? add another can, but be sure to add another cup of stock or water too!

 - 16 ounces vegetable stock, low sodium try homemade veggie stock or get the benefits of collagen with homemade chicken stock if not vegetarian

 - Heat oil in a Dutch Oven or heavy pot over medium-high heat.
-Add onion, jalapeno, and bell pepper and saute for about 3 minutes, until onions are softened and fragrant.
+Add onion, jalapeno, bell pepper, and celery and saute for about 3 minutes, until onions are softened and fragrant.
 Add garlic and saute for another minute.